 Last Updated: February 3, 2020

-Have you come across the terms describing bike flywheels as: inertia-enhanced, perimeter weighted or an unweighted freewheel?
+Have you come across the terms describing bike flywheels as: inertia-enhanced, perimeter weighted or a freewheel?
 Let’s look into flywheel design, weight, and features to help you understand how they function in an exercise bike.

 How a Flywheel Works

 The flywheel is the heavy weighted wheel on an indoor bike that spins when you pedal.
 A flywheel can be placed at the front of the bike, under the handlebars — or at the back of the bike, under the saddle.
 With an indoor exercise bike, either position is fine.

 A belt (or chain) wraps around the pedal crank and connects to the flywheel, so when you turn the pedals, it spins the wheel.
 The flywheel creates the feeling of pedaling as you would outdoors; the flywheel will rotate proportionally to the power generated from your pedal stroke.
 When you pedal harder, the wheel spins faster.

 In general, the heavier a flywheel is, the more momentum it will maintain as it spins.
 This inertia creates a smooth rotation throughout the pedal stroke.
 Commercial exercise bikes found in gyms or fitness centers may have flywheels that weigh close to 50 pounds.

 Home exercise bike flywheels can weigh upwards of 30-45 pounds.
 Less expensive bikes and folding bikes often have lower-weight flywheels.
 Generally, you want to look for a flywheel bike with a weight between 30-50 pounds.
 Any less than that and the motion of the pedal stroke will be affected.

 The diameter of a flywheel also affects its revolution.
 Larger diameter flywheels have more surface area, so they gain and maintain more inertia than a smaller flywheel — even if they weigh the same.
 We recommend looking for flywheels that are roughly 17” in diameter or larger.